roytang/blog/content/post/2023/12/sea-of-stars/index.md

 I am actually fairly happy with the achievement design with this game because even though it has you collecting every treasure in the game, nothing is ever really missable.
 The one achievement I did not do required an extra partial New Game+ run and I was actually game to try going for it, except that NG+ does not seem to let me skip cutscenes that I've already seen so it would have taken too much time.

 HLTB says 41 hours for completionist, so I went a bit above average with this one, especially since I didn't bother with NG+.

+{{% photos stats-ingame %}}

+Edit: I forgot that the game also shows you in-game stats!
+The above says my death count is at 2 and my play time is at 34 hours, but I suspect my actual death count is a bit higher than that (usually because I sometimes get lax about healing my party members), which might would account for the 10+ hr difference in play-time reported by the XBox app.

 ### Screenshots!